How to Spend a Perfect Artsy Traveler Day in Athens

 The Gift Shop

-Late Morning on My Perfect Artsy Traveler Day in Paris
+Late Morning on A Perfect Artsy Traveler Day in Paris

-After a few hours enjoying the delights of the Musée d’Orsay, I re-emerge into the light and head east again.
-I could take a bus back to the Saint-Michel area, but I decide to walk.
+After a few hours enjoying the delights of the Musée d’Orsay, re-emerge into the light and head east again.
+You could take a bus back to the Saint-Michel area, but consider walking.

 Browsing Left Bank Shops